Highlight Usages in File

 ReSharper highlights read usages with blue and write usages with red.

 The colors are configurable.

 The highlights are also duplicated with blue and red markers on the marker bar on the right.
 Checking these markers may be helpful if not all highlights are visible on the current screen.

-To navigate between the highlighted items, choose in the menu or press Ctrl+Alt+PageDown / Ctrl+Alt+PageUp.
+To navigate between the highlighted items, choose in the menu or press Control+Alt+PageDown / Control+Alt+PageUp.
 Alternatively, click the status indicator (that should be displaying ) in the right top corner of the editor to jump between the highlights.

 When you finish examining the highlights, press Esc to remove them.